User Acceptance Testing (UAT) is an essential part of the software development process, but knowing the best way to do it can be challenging.

 - Get Feedback from Your Users – After you’ve released your software, get feedback from your users.
 Find out what they think about it, and use their feedback to improve your software before production.

-If you follow the above proven AUT best practices, you will find better products in the marketplace.
+If you follow the above proven UAT best practices, you will find better products in the marketplace.

 Tips for Dealing with Difficult Users During UAT